croct-tech/challenges/account-executive/README.md

       <img src="https://cdn.croct.io/brand/logo/repo-icon-green.svg" alt="Croct" height="80"/>
     </a>
     <br />
-    <strong>Sales Presentation</strong>
+    <strong>Outbound Strategy</strong>
     <br />
-    Conduct a sales meeting with a prospective client.
+    Reach out to a prospective client.
 </p>

 # Challenge

 As a new Account Executive, you are tasked with conducting a sales meeting to present Croct to a prospective client.
 The SDR assigned to this lead has already qualified it and gathered the necessary information  for you to create and deliver an effective presentation.

 ## Requirements